October 9, 2012

 New Online Accountability Tool Provides Transparency for Parents and Public

-SACRAMENTO—State Superintendent of Public Instruction Tom Torlakson today unveiled California's School Quality Snapshot (PDF; Posted 09-Oct-2012), a new online accountability tool that puts school test scores, class size, fitness levels, and graduation rates for all 10,000 public schools statewide at the fingertips of parents and the public.
+SACRAMENTO—State Superintendent of Public Instruction Tom Torlakson today unveiled California's School Quality Snapshot [Note: the most recent School Quality Snapshot is for the 2013-14 academic year] (PDF; Posted 09-Oct-2012), a new online accountability tool that puts school test scores, class size, fitness levels, and graduation rates for all 10,000 public schools statewide at the fingertips of parents and the public.

 "Until now, parents had to scan more than a dozen different Web pages to compile this much information about their child's school.
 The School Quality Snapshot brings it all together in real time—in a colorful and concise format that's easy to follow and understand," Torlakson said.
 "It's a significant step forward in transparency and accountability for parents and the public."